PixarV/terraform-provider-r4/website/docs/r/iam_group.html.markdown

 Manages an IAM group.
 For details about IAM groups, see the [user documentation][iam-policies-and-groups].

 todo: check
-~> **NOTE on user management:** Using `aws_iam_group_membership` or `aws_iam_user_group_membership` resources in addition to manually managing user/group membership using the console may lead to configuration drift or conflicts.
-For this reason, it's recommended to either manage membership entirely with Terraform or entirely within the AWS console.
+~> **NOTE on user management:**
+Using `aws_iam_group_membership` or `aws_iam_user_group_membership` resources in addition to manually managing user/group membership using the console may lead to configuration drift or conflicts.
+For this reason, it's recommended to either manage membership entirely with Terraform or entirely within the cloud console.

 ## Example Usage